 I washed towels in them first to see how they would do.
 No residue.
 I also did a little experiment where I put one into the sink and watched how it dissolved.
 After watching it dissolve completely, I was confident that it would work just as well in the washing machine. =)

-The laundry strips come in 8, 32, 64, and 384 load packages, depending on what you need each month.
+The laundry strips come in 8, 32, 64, and 384 load packages, depending on what you need each month, or if you want to get a year supply at one time.

 For my husband and I, the 32 pack of fragrance-free strips lasts us about a month.
 We don’t have kids in the house; it’s just the two of us and our fur baby.
-For most families I would probably recommend getting at least the 64 pack, but really it depends on how many people you have, how many wardrobe changes everyone has each day (with sports, work, exercise, pajamas, etc.), and how many you use.
+The amount you’ll use really it depends on how many people you are doing laundry for, how many wardrobe changes everyone has each day (with sports, work, exercise, pajamas, etc.), and how many you use.

 For smaller loads you just use one strip and for larger loads you use two.
 For most of our loads, I use one and it works really well.
 I only use two on the extra-large, extra dirty stuff.